-The death of a beloved relative is one of the most difficult ordeals a person can go through.
+The death of a beloved relative is one of the most difficult ordeals a person can go through, losing access to a bank account shouldn’t be added to the problems.
 While it is true nothing can prepare a person for such a loss, taking certain steps ahead of time can help ease some of the financial burden shouldered by those left behind.

 For instance, some family members – in an effort to cover household expenses and other bills after a loved one’s death, find themselves unable to do so because their joint accounts have been frozen while the estate is in probate.
 To learn more about how to prevent your own bank accounts from being frozen after your own passing or the death of a partner, please don’t hesitate to reach out to Alan G. Orlowsky for help.